grpc/proposal/A79-non-per-call-metrics-architecture.md

     recorded by default.
 (OpenTelemetry allows users to create [custom views](https://opentelemetry.io/docs/specs/otel/metrics/sdk/#view)
-    that can filter labels, but in the absence of custom views, the view takes the entire set of labels provided by the instrumentation library.)
+    that can filter labels, but in the absence of custom views, the view takes the entire set of labels provided by the instrumentation library.) gRPC reserves the right to add optional labels (including existing optional labels) to existing metrics.

 On registering an instrument a `GlobalInstrumentHandle` is returned.
 The suggested implementation of this handle is an index that allows stats plugins to